 For a list of courses pre-approved for SU credit, please click on the "Courses Offered" link at the top of this page.
 There is no guarantee courses on the list will be offered during your semester abroad, so please refer to the World Partner website for the most up-to-date course offerings.
 If you want to take a course that is not already approved, SU Abroad will assist in obtaining approval from the appropriate SU academic department.

 Students apply to live on-campus at the International House dormitory.
 Accommodations consist of Western-style double rooms which are equipped with LAN connections for internet use.
 Students are given a double bed, a wardrobe closet, a desk, and a small bookcase.
 International House has shared refridgerators for student use, study rooms, lounges, lecture rooms, a recreation room, a computer room, and free laundry facilities.
 Students are responsible for their own meals.
 There is no meal plan, but students are welcome to cook for themselves, and to stop at the college cafeteria or at the area's many restaurants.

 All U.S. citizens and most non-U.S. citizens are required to have a student visa for their semester in South Korea.
 YU will provide assistance with the visa application process.

-You will pay SU tuition and can apply all SU financial aid except work study.
-Besides tuition, you will also be charged a program fee which covers pre-departure meetings, International Student ID card and services not covered by tuition and for which a separate fee is not charged.
+You will pay Syracuse University tuition and can apply all Syracuse University financial aid except work study.
+Besides tuition, you will also be charged program fee which covers pre-departure meetings, International Travel insurance and services not covered by tuition and for which a separate fee is not charged.

 For further explanation of estimated costs, please see the financial planning budget here: Yonsei U Budget 2018-2019.pdf